Collapse OS Alternatives

 The creator or Collapse OS predicts a global supply chain collapse before the year 2030 and is building the operating system to counter such an event.
 Collapse OS is designed to run on minimal and improvised machines, interface through improvised means.. read more.

-According to people there are many software similar to it, and the best alternative to Collapse OS is MX Linux which is both free and open source.
-Other highly recommended applications include MidnightBSD (Free) , OpenBSD (Free) and GhostBSD (Free).
+According to people there are many software similar to it, and the best alternative to Collapse OS is Tails which is both free and open source.
+Other highly recommended applications include Arch Linux (Free) , Kubuntu (Free) and Ubuntu Budgie (Free).

 In total people have suggested 20 alternatives to Collapse OS that share similarities by use case and feature set.